There are a lot of folks making bread right now. I know this because both flour and yeast have been in short supply at our markets!

 Getting to know your natural yeast

 A sourdough starter is a fermentation of just water and flour.
 Rather than using a package or spoonful of dried commercial yeast, you use a bit of the starter instead.
 It is much slower to ferment, but has more flavor with a distinctive sour edge.
 Every starter becomes particular to where it is raised, in both flavor and activity, because of the differences in yeast from one area to the next.
+You could call it the terroir of natural yeast.

 With a little patience and a very little actual time, you can create your own simple combination of flour and water, making use of the natural yeast that surrounds us; there is yeast in the flour as well as the air.
 This can open up a whole new word of baking.
 The actual time making a sourdough starter from scratch is minimal, it’s just spread out over a week or more.